 The process version is the technology that Camera Raw uses to adjust and render photos.
-Depending on which process version you use, different options and settings area available to you in the Basic tab and when you make local adjustments.
+Depending on which process version you use, different options and settings are available to you in the Basic tab and when you make local adjustments.

-Process Version 2012
+Process Version 4

-Process Version 2010
+Process Version 2 (2010)

 To take advantage of the newer processing, you can update previously edited photos to the current process version.

-- Click the Update to Current Process button (the exclamation-point icon) in the lower-right corner of the image preview.
+- Click the Update To Current Process button (the exclamation-point icon) in the lower-right corner of the image preview.

-- In the Camera Calibration tab, choose Process > 2012 (Current).
+- In the Camera Calibration tab, choose Process > Version 4 (Current).